 Prenups help you start to plan your sexy financial life together

-Prenups protect each of you in the worst case scenario (the dreaded D- word)
+Prenups protect each of you in the worst-case scenario (the dreaded D- word)

-Couples dragging each other through the mud for every last penny while clocking up astronomical legal fees is more common than you may imagine.
+Couples dragging each other through the mud for every last penny while clocking up astronomical legal fees are more common than you may imagine.
 According to Forbes, the average divorce costs between $15,000 and $30,000.

 Have the emotional honesty to admit that many things could go wrong between you, and while you will each endeavor to work together through the issues you encounter, divorce may be the only option left.
-Having a prenup in case of a divorce will make that process far smoother and pain-free (and less expensive, too).
+Having a prenup in case of divorce will make that process far smoother and pain-free (and less expensive, too).

-Prenups allow you to make your own rules
+Prenups allow you to make your own rules.

 As Erik Newton states in a New York Times article, “Every married couple has a prenup, whether they want one or not… The question is not whether you should have a prenup, but whether you want your state’s default version of one.”